phreeza/manuscript_axon_potentials/doc/manuscript.md

 dominated by terminations, with the probability of termination reaching 100\% at the end of the terminal zone.
 The distribution of bifurcations had its maximum at axial location $z=0$ with a standard deviation of 200 µm.
-The distribution of terminations had its maximum at at $z=500$ µm, with a standard deviation of 100 µm.
+The distribution of terminations had its maximum at $z=500$ µm, with a standard deviation of 100 µm.
 The branching angle had an average of $20^\circ$, with a standard deviation of $5^\circ$.
 At branching points, the plane containing the branches had a uniform random orientation, resulting in a 3-dimensional